hl7au/au-fhir-base/pages/_includes/au-medication-intro.md

 **AU Base Medication** *[FMM Level [0](http://build.fhir.org/versions.html#maturity)]*

-This profile defines a medication information structure including core localisation concepts for Australia.
+This profile defines a medication structure including core localisation concepts for use in an Australian context.
 Wherever possible, the structure for medication information profiled here, has been aligned to the proposed R4 [Medication](http://hl7.org/fhir/2018May/medication.html).
-In support of alignment it is expected that value of Medication.package.content.item is the same as Medication.code; and the following elements have been profile to allow a maximum cardinality of 1:
+In support of alignment it is expected that value of Medication.package.content.item is the same as Medication.code; and the following elements have been profiled to allow a maximum cardinality of 1:

 * Medication.package
 * Medication.package.content